-- 1. The seal seat (#125) must be installed in the motor bracket before the bracket is installed on the motor.
+- The Seal Stationary Seat (#125) must be installed in the Motor Bracket (#1) before the bracket is installed on the motor.
 To install the seat: - a.
 Place the motor bracket face up on a flat surface. - b.
 Carefully press the seat, smooth side up, into the seat cavity of the motor bracket.
 To make the installation of the seat easier, apply a thin coating of compatible lubricant to the elastomer portion of the seat prior to installation.
 Care must be taken not to damage the seat face.
-Thumb pressure is usually sufficient to install the seat. - 2.
-Install the motor bracket. - a.
-Make sure the locking collar is positioned on the motor shaft.
+Thumb pressure is usually sufficient to install the seat.

-- b.
-While holding the motor bracket with the outlet port facing up, install two of the thru bolts into the motor face to temporarily hold the motor bracket in place. - c.
-Slide the bracket back until the feet are resting against the motor face.
-Light tapping may be necessary to seat the motor bracket in the proper position. - 3.
-Install the shaft sleeve and rotating element as a unit. - a.
-Place the sleeve in an upright position with the smaller end facing up. - b.
-Lubricate the shaft sleeve and rotating element. - c.
-Be sure to install a key (#23A) in the motor shaft before installing the sleeve and seal assembly.

-d.
-Holding the element assembly between the thumb and index finger of both hands, refer to Figure 4-13, slide the
+- 2. Install the motor bracket. - Make sure the Locking Collar (#14) is positioned on the motor shaft. - b.
+Thread two (2) Guide Rods (#18) into the top holes of the motor face.
+(Use four (4) guide rods on stainless steel models). - c.
+While holding the motor bracket with the outlet port facing up, slide the bracket over the guide rods until the feet are resting against the motor face.
+Light tapping may be necessary to seat the motor bracket in the proper position. - d.
+Install two (2) "O" Rings on each of the (top) two guide rods.
+This will help hold the bracket in place during the remainder of the assembly operation. - 3.
+Install the shaft sleeve and rotating element as a unit. - Place the Shaft Sleeve (#17) in an upright position with the smaller end facing up. - b.
+Lubricate the shaft sleeve and Seal Rotating Element (#12). - Be sure to install a Drive Key (#23A) in the motor shaft before installing the sleeve and seal assembly. - d.
+Holding the element assembly between the thumb and index finger of both hands, slide the assembly over the sleeve until the spring holder rests against the shoulder of the sleeve.
+Refer to Figure 4-13.